 - Easier prototyping

-With serverless approach, developers can prepare prototypes smoothly and verify which solution is optimal.
+With a serverless approach, developers can prepare prototypes smoothly and verify which solution is optimal.

 - Time to market

 Finally, with this lightweight approach, your solution could be ready for production quickly.
-In many cases it makes a big difference both when trying to beat the competition in existing market space and when creating one before your competitors.
+In many cases, it makes a big difference both when trying to beat the competition in the existing market space and when creating one before your competitors.
 Time is money and serverless could be very time effective.